 The high number of transplants, paired with Tampa General’s successful outcomes, demonstrates how high-volume surgical centers provide the best and safest results for patients, said John Couris, president and CEO of Tampa General.

 “When surgical teams perform these complex operations more often, their skills and teamwork improve, and patients benefit by receiving the best possible care,” Couris said.
 “We’re grateful that our transplant teams are able to provide world-class levels of care to our patients and families.”

-Performing more transplants means saving more lives, said Dr. Kiran Dhanireddy, executive director of the Advanced Organ Disease & Transplantation Institute at Tampa General.
+Performing more transplants means saving more lives, said Dr. Kiran Dhanireddy, executive director of the Transplant Institute at Tampa General.

 “Our mission is to improve, extend and save the lives of people with advanced organ disease,” Dhanireddy said.
 “So when we’re transplanting more organs, we are better meeting the needs of our community.
 We’re saving more lives.”

 Transplants performed at Tampa General last year include a doctor who gave a kidney to the nurse who is her office manager and a patient whose heart transplant was performed by a surgeon who has been a family friend since he was a child.

 The number of transplants performed at Tampa General in 2019 include:

 - 358 kidney transplants, including 91 kidney transplants from living donors

 - 37 heart transplants

 - 35 lung transplants